sebpretzer/pyticktick/docs/explanations/comparison_of_similar_libraries.md

 ## Retry support

 `pyticktick` and `dida365` both support retrying when the V1 endpoint is overloaded with too many requests. `ticktick-py` is the only library to support retries for both V1 and V2 endpoints.
-This was not implemented in `pyticktick` since it was impossible to discern which V2 calls were failing due to rate limits versus other errors.
+This was not implemented in `pyticktick` since it was impossible to determine which V2 calls were failing due to rate limits versus other errors.

 ## Async Support